k2view-academy/K2View-Academy/articles/28_cassandra_loader/02_loader_architecture.md

 <img src="images/28_01_2.PNG" alt="default" style="zoom:67%;" />

-The default architecture defines two sessions: one for the loaders to perform WRITE operations to the Cassandra DB and another one for the Fabric internal processes like Deploy.
+The default architecture defines two session objects: one for the loaders to perform WRITE operations to the Cassandra DB and another one for the Fabric internal processes like Deploy.
 The internal processes run on a separate session to prevent the dependency on other heavy processes.

 This architecture can be changed by the configuration to reach the optimal efficiency using the *config.ini* file.
 The optimal configuration is based on the combination of the effective project's hardware consumption, the best possible performance and the least number of *Busy pool exceptions*.